- About Media

-A village, called Providence, sprung up around the Meeting House, and along Providence Great Road, which ran to Chester, just opposite the Meeting were quite a collection of buildings, including a tailor shop, blacksmith shop, wheelwright shop, barn and other buildings.
+A village, called Providence, sprung up around the Meeting House, and along Providence Great Road, which ran to Chester, just opposite the Meeting was quite a collection of buildings, including a tailor shop, blacksmith shop, wheelwright shop, barn, and other buildings.

-Part of the original section of this house was of log, and later a frame section was added.
-Sometime, prior to 1789, the log and later the frame sections were torn down leaving the stone section standing.
-An interesting item found in old history books reveals that a leathersmith, or saddle maker, who once did business at this location, made a saddle for General Lafayette; and the General visited the shop here to receive his new saddle, during the Revolutionary War.
+Part of the original section of this house was of the log, and later a frame section was added.
+Sometimes, prior to 1789, the log and later the frame sections were torn down leaving the stone section standing.
+An interesting item found in old history books reveals that a leather smith, or saddle maker, who once did business at this location, made a saddle for General Lafayette; and the General visited the shop here to receive his new saddle, during the Revolutionary War.
 The first Post Office, which was called Providence, was located in this immediate area.

 Indeed, if any of the early Minshalls were able to return to the house for a visit, they would find it, in many ways familiar.
 Its clean lines, so typical of early Pennsylvania, have been revealed by the stripping away of the stucco.
 And the beautiful fieldstone, now uncovered, is lovely to see.
 The original color of the interior walls has been matched and the woodwork restored.
 Even the floorboards are original though some are replacements taken from the attic flooring.

-The "House" is completely furnished with period furniture, many valuable antiques, both borrowed and gifts.
+The "House" is completely furnished with period furniture, and many valuable antiques, both borrowed and gifts.